Canadian Forts

 Belcher Islands Post

-A Hudson's Bay Co. post (HBC records cover 1938 - 1940) on Tukarak Island in southern Hudson Bay.
+A Hudson's Bay Co. post (HBC records cover 1938 - 1940) on the west side of Tukarak Island in southern Hudson Bay.
+It had originally been located on the southwest side of the Belcher Islands group until it was relocated in 1937.
+This was a subpost of the Great Whale River House in Poste-de-la-Baleine (Kuujjuarapik), Québec.
 See also About Sanikiluaq from Qikiqtani Inuit Association

 Mansel Island Post

 A Hudson's Bay Co. post in northern Hudson Bay.
-Located on the north tip of the island.
+Located on the north tip of the island at Swaffield Harbour.
+Originally an outpost of Cape Wolstenholme Post in Québec.

 Port Burwell Posts

-A Hudson's Bay Co. post located on western Killiniq Island, off the northern tip of Labrador.
-The HBC relocated most of the community in 1942 to Southampton Island.
-In 1978 all the remaining residents were resettled to communities in the Nunavik region of Québec and the town was later bulldozed.
+A Hudson's Bay Co. post located on the western side of Killiniq Island, off the northern tip of Labrador.
+The HBC relocated most of the native community in 1942 to Southampton Island.
+In 1978 all the remaining residents were resettled to communities in the Nunavik region of Québec and the townsite was later bulldozed.
+The Moravian Mission was established here in 1904, closed and sold to the HBC in 1924.

 A Royal Canadian Mounted Police detachment was established here from 1920 - 1936.